About

 I was amazed by the variation in these incredible instruments.
 Differences in woods, designs, tones and appearance led me to consider making one of my own.
 While I thought about it for more than a year, I didn’t act until three accomplished flute makers ganged up on me.
 In a very good way — at a local pow-wow.

 On that fateful day, Kuzin Bruce, Joey Hill and Ray Wood (Island Flutes by Ray) started me on what appears to be a lifelong journey.
-Later, other world-class flute makers shared important lessons they had learned during many years of their own efforts.
+Later, other world-class flute makers shared important lessons learned during many years of their own efforts.
 I won’t try to name everyone for fear of forgetting someone, but people who came to know me well (Joey Hill, Ray Wood, Darrell Allen (Two Feather Flutes), Leonard McGann (Lone Crow) as well as flute makers I’ve spoken with at events including Billy Whitefox (Stall), Russ Wolf, Dana Ross (Falcon Flutes and Drums), Mike Knight (Old Turtle Flutes), Utah Farris (Flight Feather Flutes), Brad ‘Dog Soldier’ Young (4 Wind Flutes)), and many others, have shared graciously of their expertise, time, advice and wisdom.
 I will remain eternally grateful.

 Please note.
 I am not an enrolled member of any Native American tribe and therefore describe flutes I make using the word “style” to explicitly indicate they are “made in the style of Native American flutes.”